All our readings take place at the Shakespeare and Sons bookshop in Prague´s Old Town.

 Reading and Q&A with Joshua Mensch (7.9., 7:30pm)

 Joshua Mensch is a poet and one of the founding editors of B O D Y. His poems have appeared in Plume, Brick, The Collagist, Smartish Pace, and elsewhere.
 He is the author of BECAUSE (W.W.
 Norton & Co. in 2018.)
 He lives in Prague, Czech Republic.

 Reading and Q&A with Justin Quinn (7.10., 7:30pm)

 Justin Quinn was born in Dublin, and educated there at Trinity College (BA & PhD).
 With David Wheatley, he was a founding editor of the Irish poetry magazine, Metre.
-His translations of the Czech poet Petr Borkovec, From the Interior, appeared in 2008 from Seren.
+His translations of the Czech poet Petr Borkovec, From the Interior, appeared in 2008 from Seren; and in 2017 his translations of the poetry of Bohuslav Reynek were published by Charles University Press.
 He is associate professor at both Charles University and the University of West Bohemia.
-Currently he is translating the poetry of Bohuslav Reynek.
-His poetry has appeared in the Yale Review, TLS, Poetry Review, Irish Times, New Yorker, Body and the Irish Review among others.
+His poetry has appeared in the New York Review of Books, the Yale Review, TLS, Poetry Review, Irish Times, New Yorker, Body and the Irish Review among others.
 A novel, Mount Merrion (Penguin), was published in 2013.
-A monograph entitled Between Two Fires: Transnationalism and Cold War Poetry is forthcoming from Oxford University Press in September 2015, and his sixth collection, Early House, is due from Gallery Press in July.
+He has published six collections of poetry, most recently, Early House (2015).